 Synthetic Fertilizer

-Synthetic fertilizers are made from chemicals designed to boost nutrients in tomato plants quickly.
-These fertilizers can be effective but also harm the environment and may not be as beneficial to soil health as organic fertilizers.
+Synthetic fertilizers are chemicals designed to boost nutrients in tomato plants quickly.
+They can be effective but also harm the environment and may not be as beneficial to soil health as organic fertilizers.

 10-10-10 and 5-10-5 Fertilizers